A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 Pigment is spreadsheet-inspired, but sleeker.
 It focuses on visual modeling, fast scenario planning, and user-friendly dashboards.

 It’s great for companies that want a lighter-weight Anaplan alternative, with strong visualizations and strong collaboration tools.
+Many teams treat it as an enterprise modeling hub where finance centralizes logic and pushes out views to the business.

 What it’s best for: